 Bonnie has more than 25 years’ experience in journalism and currently teaches a wide variety of skills and critical-thinking media courses.
-Her skills courses instruct students on video and audio editing, ipad and responsive web design, data visualizations, reporting and editing.
+Her skills courses instruct students on video and audio editing, ipad and responsive web design, data visualizations and informational graphics, reporting and editing.
 In 2015 her immersive journalism course was one of 11 university projects across the country chosen for an Online News Association Challenge grant seeking to “hack journalism curriculums.”
-In another of her recently created courses, The Grid, students film innovative Science Forecast programs featuring IU researchers.
+In another of her courses, The Grid, students film innovative Science Forecast programs featuring IU researchers.
 She has helped chaperone journalism trips to Vancouver, Japan and Hawaii and has brought students to France, London and Normandy as part of the travel course “In the Footsteps of Ernie Pyle.”

 When she is not teaching, Bonnie collaborates with other media-minded faculty across campus and beyond.
-She was part of a Center of Excellence for Women in Technology circle on data analysis and data driven change seekinng to understand gender issues within technology-related fields in higher education.
+She was part of a Center of Excellence for Women in Technology circle on data analysis and data driven change seeking to understand gender issues within technology-related fields in higher education.
 She is founder and advisor of the journalism school’s Online News Association chapter and has served as a membership and contest chair for the AEJMC’s Visual Communication division.
 The “Mapping the Diffusion of 311 Call Systems” paper she co-authored with Steve Layton and IU Informatics graduate student James True was published in “Visual Insights” (MIT Press, 2014).

 In the summer of 2014, Bonnie participated in the Center for Innovative Teaching and Learning Course Development Institute at IU, and in 2012-13 was chosen to be part of the IU Engaging Differences Faculty Learning Community.